 Use our handy “How to Safely Separate at Home” guide to find tips to help you safely separate from others in your household if you tested positive for or have been exposed to COVID-19.

-Have groceries and other items you need delivered to you.
-If you need assistance with access to food, call the NYC Test & Trace Corps Hotline at 212-COVID19 (212-268-4319), select your language, press 5 and then select option 2.
+- Have groceries and other items you need delivered to you.
+If you need assistance with access to food, call the NYC Test & Treat Corps Hotline at 212-540-6923.

 Protecting People in Your Household